Tuxemon/Tuxemon/README.md

 Tuxemon
 ==============

-Tuxemon is a free, open source monster-fighting RPG.
+Tuxemon is a free, open source monster-fighting role player game (RPG).
+It hosts a turn-based combat style along with monster acquisition features.
+Tuxemon also hosts two user-navigatable maps with much more content on the way.
 It's in constant development and improving all the time!
 Contributors of all skill and level are welcome to join.

 [![Build Status](https://travis-ci.org/Tuxemon/Tuxemon.svg?branch=development)](https://travis-ci.org/Tuxemon/Tuxemon)
 [![Documentation Status](https://readthedocs.org/projects/tuxemon/badge/?version=latest)](https://tuxemon.readthedocs.io/en/latest/?badge=latest)